braze-inc/braze-docs/_docs/_hidden/private_betas/iam_drag_and_drop/create_dnd_iam.md

 **Can I save my in-app message as a template after I build it within my campaign or Canvas?**<br>
 No, you have to recreate the in-app message in the Drag & Drop Editor or duplicate an existing message in order to save.

-**How can I create a Full-Screen or Slideup in-app message?**<br>
+**How can I create a full-screen or slideup in-app message?**<br>
-The Drag and Drop Editor is in beta and is limited to the Modal message type.
+Currently the editor is limited to modal messages only.